Narkoleptika/webpack-everything/README.md

 ```

 __Please note:__ Service workers require ssl in order to work.
 If you don't use encryption, you will lose offline capabilities.

+## ESLint
+Optionally, you can choose to include ESLint.
+This will include eslint-loader which will display errors on an overlay when there are lint errors

 ## Bundle Analyzer
 This template comes with `webpack-bundle-analyzer` which will generate a report of the chunks that get output from webpack.
 It will run by default in development and can be enabled for production by setting the `STATS` env var.